alexander-lindner/go-fileshare/README.md

 The application is started using docker and watches any mounted directory.
 If a new file is created in the directory, a hash is generated and stored in a meta file next to the file (see the first screenshot).
-The webserver provides a file and its metadata using this hash.
+The webserver provides the file and its metadata using this hash.
 A simple key-value file (`data.yaml`) is used to store the hash and the file name to improve the performance.
 A simple `config.yaml` file is used to configure the application.
 To delete a shared file, simply delete the file (and the meta file).